13 Apr, 2021

 This has been a fun and engaging piece of research for us at MMR, and in our opinion raises some serious questions for Amazon if they wish to go on and develop these ranges.
 The general failing of Amazon's packaging to reassure and engage, and the absence of well-chosen sensory cues to deliver against expectations is startlingly evident.
 We know that Amazon are in the experimentation stage here, and that Wickedly Prime Spaghetti does illustrate that they can get it right if they really put their minds to it.
 So, we will wait with interest to see what Amazon does next.

-For further information, please get in touch with us at MMR, including free access to all the research and a specially commissioned film of the sensory immersion.
+For further information, please get in touch with us at MMR, including free access to all the research.